giovanniguidi/Seq-2-Seq-OCR/README.md

 https://drive.google.com/open?id=1Y_xJexxYcbU9eSd_poS_qKAW9eJg6Gbv

-If you want to use these weights be sure that you use the original labels in "datasets" folder, otherwise you may mix train and test set and you results will be unreliable.
+If you want to use these weights be sure that you use the original labels in "datasets" folder, otherwise you may mix the train and test set, and you results will be unreliable.

 # Train